sensu/sensu-docs-legacy/docs/0.27/reference/server.md

   [check execution scheduling][18] for more information.
 - **Client monitor**.
 The Sensu server leader is responsible for monitoring the [client registry][19] and creating [client keepalive events][20] for stale clients.
 - **Check result monitor**.
-The Sensu server is responsible for monitoring the age of check results and creating TTL events for check results with expired [check TTLs][21]
+The Sensu server leader is responsible for monitoring the age of check results and creating TTL events for check results with expired [check TTLs][21]
 - **Check result aggregation pruning**.
 The Sensu server leader is responsible